 Shouwa Genroku Rakugo Shinjuu is the first anime that I have been passionate enough about to write a review on MAL.
 I am no good at reviewing things but here it is:

 I thought that the first season was excellent, and that the second season is even better.
 The animation in SGRS is wonderful.
 That was the first thing I came to love about this show.
 Then the character development - man.
 It's spectacular.
-Most of the first season is a flashback and it's so smooth and enjoyable that I nearly forgot about what was going on in the present, where the second season picks up.
+Most of the first season is a flashback but it's so smooth and enjoyable that I nearly forgot about what was going on in the present, which is where the second season

+picks up.
 The background of the first season plays a critical role in understanding the second season, so don't miss it!
-I wouldn't pay any regard to people who didn't watch the first season and still wrote a review about the show.
+I wouldn't pay any regard to reviews written by people who didn't watch the first season and still wrote a review about the show.

 I think that this is probably the most well-made show I've ever watched.
 Please watch it!
 I recommend it to anyone and everyone.
 It is outstanding in every aspect.